RajeevSharma2015/SDC-TrafficLight-Classifier/README.md

 1. [Vatsal's dataset][coldknight dataset]
 2. [My dataset][alex lechner dataset]

+In our work we adopt lazy approach to avoid lengthy image processing steps and directly pick Vatsal/Alex pre-processes data.
 Both datasets include images from the ROSbag file and from the Udacity Simulator.

-My dataset is a little sparse (at least the amount of yellow traffic lights is small) but Vatsal's dataset has enough images to train.
-However, I encourage you to use both.
-For example, I used Vatsal's data for training and mine for evaluation.
+I have used Vatsal's data for training and Alex for evaluation.

 ### 2. The Diligent Approach
 If you have enough time, love to label images, read tutorials about traffic light classification before this one or want to gather more data, then this is the way to go: